New recipes and updates

 Wrap your food

-Bacon (again! bacon is perversely good at the wrapping malarkey) encasing dates, a free-wheeling version of devils on horsebacks.
+Bacon (again! bacon is perversely good at the wrapping malarkey) encasing dates makes a free-wheeling version of devils on horsebacks.

 Combos taste better

 Some things are better combined with others (and most things are better wrapped in bacon).
-Combination intensifies flavours or makes them melt together creating a new unexpected harmony.
-Textures, too – bacon (did I say bacon?) coated meat doesn’t dry out and acquires succulence from the fat.
+Combination intensifies flavours or makes them melt together creating an unexpected new harmony.
+Textures, too: bacon (did I say bacon?) coated meat doesn’t dry out and acquires succulence from the fat.

 What is so good about filo?

 Filo is paper thin and flexible, but will retain the shape whilst baking.
-You buy it ready-made and nobody in their right mind will scorn you for not making your own at home.
+You buy it ready-made and nobody in their right mind would scorn you for not making your own at home.

 It does cook quickly so it’s not suited for raw meaty filling that needs to spend a while in the oven.
 The Greeks have mastered the use of it, making little filo hand pies with spinach or cheese.